 Nope.
 As you see, she chose a background, followed NASA and every English-speaking National Geographic brand there is (and her dad and I) and immediately learned how to retweet.

 I am not kidding when I say I believe Ashar is gifted.
 She might not be gifted in a math-testing, essay-writing, science-fair-winning kind of way, but she is absolutely able to learn certain things at a rate that is MUCH higher than that of other people.
 And she doesn’t just learn “how” to do this stuff.
 She gets why.

 She has an intrinsic understanding of how to find what she’s looking for on any platform, and how to know what platform will most likely have a particular type of material or welcome a post about the same.
 (In the past, I’ve met adults who can’t always grasp this – some of them are rather fire-hosey; you know, like let’s put the same thing in FIVE social networks at one time, because that makes sense.)

 Well, anyway, after the mild Twitter distraction, we were on to Pinterest.

 My absolute favorite part?
-Sarah’s first question: “Is there a limit to how many boards you can have?”
+Ashar’s first question: “Is there a limit to how many boards you can have?”
 I cracked up.
-It was just a very Sarah question, and there again, she was building her plans for her profile and who she was following around the capability of the technology.
+It was just a very Ashar question, and there again, she was building her plans for her profile and who she was following around the capability of the technology.

 She set to work repinning, oh, I don’t know, approximately every photo of the Titanic currently on Pinterest, as well as cats and butterflies.
 She added her second-favorite magazine (after National Geographic), Birds & Blooms, because she remembered reading in their editor’s letter last month that they pin a lot.

-So the coolest thing to me about all this is that Sarah taught herself all these things.
+So the coolest thing to me about all this is that Ashar taught herself all these things.

 The second-coolest, though, is that she is open to talking about the ups and downs of social media and the best practices for using it – including that she shares what she posts with Chris and I and connects with us (and other adults in our world) across these networks.